Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 ```

 ### The Dining Philosophers
-Deadlocks occur when locks (forks) are acquired in different orders. philospher 1 will try to get fork 1 then fork 2, but philosopher 2 will try to get fork 2 first and then fork.
+Deadlocks occur when locks (forks) are acquired in different orders.
+Philospher 1 will try to get fork 1 then fork 2, but philosopher 2 will try to get fork 2 first and then fork 3.
 This is true of every philosopher except the last, which will try to get fork n-1 first and then fork 0.
 Reversing the order of acquisition for this philospher means that all philosophers acquire forks in the same order from a global perspective: lower number first.
 ```java
 public class DiningPhilosophers {    // Each "fork" is just an Object we synchronize on
     private Object[] forks;